What Is the Rule of 55?

 The IRS Rule of 55 allows an employee who is laid off, fired, or who quits a job between the ages of 55 and 59 1/2 to pull money out of his 401(k) or 403(b) plan without penalty.
 This applies to workers who leave their jobs anytime during or after the year of their 55th birthdays.

-It is important to note that the Rule of 55 does not apply to individual retirement accounts, either.
+It is important to note that the Rule of 55 does not apply to individual retirement accounts.
 If you were to move assets into a rollover IRA upon leaving your job, you would not be eligible for early withdrawal under the Rule of 55.

 The Rule of 55 is not the only way to take penalty-free distributions from a retirement plan.
 There's another way to take money out 401(k), 403(b), and even IRA retirement assets if you leave a job before the age of 59 1/2.
 It's known as the Substantially Equal Periodic Payment or SEPP exemption.
 It's an IRS Section 72(t) distribution.

 Using this type of distribution rule, you would start by calculating your life expectancy and use that to calculate five substantially equal payments from a retirement plan for five years in a row before the age of 59 1/2.
 But distributions can occur at any age—they're not bound by the same age threshold as the Rule of 55.

 The ability to take money out early can be a great safety net for those who find that they must retire before age 59 1/2.
 But if it's possible to hold off and find another job, a part-time job, or to work as a consultant, it might make more sense to let the money continue to grow tax-deferred well into your sixties, if possible.